-Parents are responsible for completing ALL information requested on the emergency information cards which are sent home each September.
+Parents are responsible for updating ALL information requested on the emergency information forms which are sent home in September.
 It is also imperative that school be notified immediately of any changes made during the school year.
 (Ex.
 Change in work or home phone number, address, or custody).